FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Cockos_Reaper.md

 * **[Reaper Tutorial Template](https://public.3.basecamp.com/p/gWoxvBdp33k1fb7xsoh6UAPC)** is the template used in the above video tutorial and includes send and return setup for rendering Binaural, 5.1 and NHK 22.2 output formats.

-* **[Basic music REA](https://public.3.basecamp.com/p/gWoxvBdp33k1fb7xsoh6UAPC)** is a basic template using send and return to render Stereo, 5.1, Atmos 5.1.4  output formats with Binaural monitoring.
+* **[Basic music REAPER](https://public.3.basecamp.com/p/gWoxvBdp33k1fb7xsoh6UAPC)** is a basic template using send and return to render Stereo, 5.1, Atmos 5.1.4  output formats with Binaural monitoring.

-* **[Advanced multi-format REA](https://public.3.basecamp.com/p/Lnmvz9x7FhpfciDaP5mSdpVM)**  is an advance template using send and return to render Atmos 7.1.2, NHK 22.2 and multiple binaural output.
+* **[Advanced multi-format REAPER](https://public.3.basecamp.com/p/Lnmvz9x7FhpfciDaP5mSdpVM)**  is an advance template using send and return to render Atmos 7.1.2, NHK 22.2 and multiple binaural output.

-* **[Ambisonic HOA mixing REA](https://public.3.basecamp.com/p/CRr6noBmpk7ms3hCarGxPMT3)** is a template for using 3rd order HOA and  binaural monitoring output formats.
+* **[Ambisonic HOA mixing REAPER](https://public.3.basecamp.com/p/CRr6noBmpk7ms3hCarGxPMT3)** is a template for using 3rd order HOA and  binaural monitoring output formats.

-Following are information on ReaVolution customization package, the details for manual configuration and to understand better Reaper integration.

 ## ReaVolution